 Yes, please!
 See the section below on continuing women's health care Off the Grid.
 You can continue to receive care even after your birthing years.

-When she's not catching babies, Kay enjoys her role as a nurse practitioner (ARNP) who sees women for their usual annual gynecologic exam.
-This may or may not include a Pap smear and breast exam, or deciding how best to treat problems like painful periods, too much bleeding, too little bleeding, pain with sex, desire to get pregnant, and the desire to prevent pregnancy.
+When she's not catching babies, Kay enjoys her role as a nurse practitioner (ARNP) who does sensitive annual exams.
+This may or may not include a Pap smear and breast exam, or deciding how best to treat problems like painful periods, pain with sex, desire to get pregnant, and the desire to prevent pregnancy.

 Preconception counseling deserves its own appointment, as this is where we make sure you're taking enough folate before pregnancy, as well as look into any family history that might make genetic testing worth considering.

 The transition from one stage in life to another is a powerful one.
-Women's needs change from preventing or planning pregnancy to learning what an always changing body means to accomplish this time.
-A women's health appointment can include:
+Needs change from preventing or planning pregnancy to learning what an always changing body is trying to accomplish this time.
+Your annual appointment can include:

 Evaluation of symptoms